AdrikMendoza/PISA_2012_EDA/README.md

 **First: When the parent education level is the highest.
 It is clear that the better is the score of a student.**

 **Second: When both parents are present, it is clear that the score is better rather than single parenthood.**

+For a deep look with an interactive visualization your can see the finding right here: https://public.tableau.com/app/profile/aldair.mendoza/viz/PISA2012EDA/PISA2012Findings